dpellier/oneMapToRuleThemAll/README.md

 ```

 Providers available:
-- Google
+- googleMap
-- Bing
+- bingMap
-- Baidu
+- baidu
-- Yandex
+- yandex
-- ViaMichelin
+- viaMichelin

-Each file can be included with its minified version by inserting the ".min.js" file.
+Each file can be included with its minified version by inserting the `.min.js` file.

 ## Usage